codehaveli/bitly-php/README.md

 use Codehaveli\Bitly;
 use Codehaveli\Exceptions\BitlyErrorException;

-// First setup your credentials provided by bilty
+// First setup your credentials provided by Bitly

 $accessToken  = "ACCESS_TOKEN_FROM_BITLY";
 $guid         = "GUID_FROM_BITLY";